-The research methodology that served as basis for this report was jointly elaborated by the two research coordinators.
-The relevant methodological guidelines were accompanied by two questionnaires, one focusing on national legislation, and the other on jurisprudence.
-The completed forms were then analysed and processed by the author of the report.
+The methodological guidelines elaborated by the author and the research coordinators were accompanied by two questionnaires, one focusing on national legislation, and the other on jurisprudence.
 Research activities have been systematically carried out by local researchers (either organisations or individuals).
-Among the researchers, there has been a right balance of persons working for non-governmental, governmental, judicial and academic institutions.
+Among the researchers of both the 2007 edition and the 2011 update, there was a right balance of persons working for non-governmental, governmental, judicial and academic institutions.
 Most researchers have already had years of experience and considerable expertise in dealing with COI.
 In a number of countries, local experts or other competent contact persons confirmed the non-existence of legislation or jurisprudence relevant for the present research.
 In such cases, no further research was carried out.